-Table A: Summary of the zonings and development rules[Table A substituted by s.
-32 of City of Cape Town: Municipal Planning Amendment By-Law]
+Table A: Summary of the zonings and development rules [Table A substituted by s.
+32 of City of Cape Town: Municipal Planning Amendment By-Law, 2016] [Table A substituted by s.
+30 of City of Cape Town: Municipal Planning Amendment By-Law, 2019]